Clinical Trials Privacy Notice

 • your doctors or healthcare providers provide it to us.

-For the current Trial, Verici will have access to the following types of Personal Data:
+When conducting the Trials, Verici will have access to the following types of Personal Data:

-If you are a kidney transplant recipient, Verici will process the following information:
+If you are an organ transplant recipient, Verici will process the following information:

 • Medical record and health information, including information related to tests and procedure done and blood, urine, or tissue samples taken in the Trial (as described more fully in the Informed Consent Form you signed.
 Please ask the study staff at your trial site for a copy if you would like to review this form).

-If you are the living donor of a kidney, Verici will process:
+If you are the living donor of an organ, Verici will process the following information as applicable:

 • If you consented to provide a blood sample as part of the Trial, information related to the tests and procedures done as part of the Trial (as described more fully in the Informed Consent Form you signed.
 Please ask the study staff at your trial site for a copy if you would like to review this form).